GoogleCloudPlatform/terraform-google-secured-data-warehouse/docs/TROUBLESHOOTING.md

 ### Template file failed to load

-This error message is shown on the `GCP Console` when trying to create a new job.
+This error message is shown on the **GCP Console** when you are [creating](https://console.cloud.google.com/dataflow/createjob) a new Dataflow Job.

 **Error message:**